proofit404/dependencies/docs/tutorial.rst

 multiple inheritance and writing adapter methods.
 If you saw Django class based views implementation, you know what I'm talking about.

-We will end up with something like this, if we will use this
+We will end up with something like this, if we use them this way:
-technique:

 .. code:: python